Bat World Sanctuary

 Bat World Sanctuary was founded in 1994 as a non-profit rescue-rehabilitation center and sanctuary operated exclusively for bats.
-Based in North Texas, the organization is "dedicated to educating the community about bats to dispel myths and encourage conservation as well as providing rescue efforts for the species".
+Based in North Texas with rescue centers around the world, the organization is "dedicated to educating the community about bats to dispel myths and encourage conservation as well as providing rescue efforts for the species".
 It is one of several bat conservation organizations active in the United States and has been described as "the largest bat rescue center on the planet."

 History

 The founder of Bat World Sanctuary, Amanda Lollar, was inspired to start the organization in 1988, when she discovered an injured Mexican free-tailed bat on her way to the bank.
 She put it in a box with food and water so that it could die a peaceful death, but the bat recovered and lived for another two-and-a-half years.
 Lollar named the bat "Sunshine," and sometimes refers to the sanctuary as "Sunshine's legacy."
 In 1995, Lollar published The Bat in my Pocket: A Memorable Friendship, a book about her experiences with Sunshine and Bat World Sanctuary.

 The original Bat World Sanctuary was created in a historic retail building in downtown Mineral Wells, Texas.
 In 1992, a wild sanctuary was started just a block away from the Bat World facility.
 It was sited in a two-story apartment building that was built in 1899, and had been vacant for years.
 Lollar purchased the building when she heard that the owner was selling it and planned to exterminate residing bats as part of the process.
 The hand-hewn sandstone construction of the building had crumbled over time, leaving cracks and openings ideal for bats to inhabit.
 Two years later, in 1994, the sanctuary for non-releasable bats was officially founded as a non-profit organization.

 Bat World Sanctuary is accredited with both the Global Federation of Animal Sanctuaries and the American Sanctuary Association.
 In 2016, Lollar received The Carol Noon Award for Sanctuary Excellence.

 In June 2012, Bat World Sanctuary was awarded 6.1 million dollars in damages in its defamation lawsuit against a former intern.
 In April 2015, the Second Court of Appeals upheld the Judgement against the intern.